ZoccoCss/kalisoc/README.md

 ```
 sudo aptitude install -t <package-name>.
 ```
+Some of the packages are not yet available or not well-configured in the default Kali repositories, so I had to install them from the original repositories.
+An example of this is the Elastic Stack.
+Only the minimum required packages were installed in each of the images.

 These machines can be accessed within the Cloud Formation VPC, or they can be launched individually.
 If you wish to access them in the Cloud Formation VPC and have not yet configured OPNSense with OpenVPN, use a Bastion such as Guacamole since the machines are created in a private subnet.
 Simultaneously launching Guacamole is an option when launching the instances in CloudFormation.

 To login to all EC2 instances, except for Bizantium, use the following credentials.